 Placing waste bins is one critical aspect of waste management within all business premises.
 Adding more recycling bins all around can be an easy way to reduce waste in manufacturing.
 If possible, put one recycling bin next to every trash can in the establishment.

 Label the bins well that your staffs use the bins appropriately.
 Picture illustrations of examples of materials that go into either will also help make the message clearer.
 This is helpful for differentiation between recycling bins and trash cans.
 Consider putting up catchy signage that encourages recycling among your staff.
 The best place for such is near the recycling bins.

 Reduce the use of water and other solvents.
 Industrial sludge and wastewater make up a significant portion of manufacturing waste streams.
 You can reduce these elements by minimizing water usage in the operations.
 This can be achieved by using chemical drying agents, reverse osmosis, dry machining, or membrane biological reactor.
 Further, monitor your use of water, and optimize your processes, so less is used.

 Encourage employees to cut down on drinking bottled water as plastic drinking bottles constitute a major fraction of plastic waste generated and promote the use of reusable bottles or drinking in glasses in the workplace.

 Factory downtime is cyclical and part of being a business owner.
 Learn how to make downtime matter by applying maintenance and smart planning to your factory floor and warehouse.

-Also, don’t underestimate the value in communicating with suppliers.
+Also, don’t underestimate the value of communicating with suppliers.
 Regular check-ins help identify hangups and put pressure to fulfill in a timely manner.
-You can also create a better sales forecast for your vendors when they know more about your supplies, and the best times to order.
+You can also create a better sales forecast for your vendors when they know more about your supplies and the best times to order.

 Seek opportunities to maximize floor space and minimize non-productive downtime.